The Stop Community Food Centre

 Grade: B-The grade is based on the charity's public reporting of the work it does and the results it achieves.

 Full-time staff #27

 |$40k - $80k||7|

 About The Stop Community Food Centre:

-This report is an update that is being reviewed by the charity.
+This report is an update was sent to The Stop for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending August

 |Fundraising costs as % of donations||24.8%||22.5%||21.3%|

 Summary Financial StatementsAll figures in $s